olostep-api/olostep-js/README.md

 # Olostep Node SDK (preview)

-This package is the upcoming official Node.js SDK for the [Olostep web data platform](https://www.olostep.com).
+This package is the official Node.js SDK for the [Olostep web data platform](https://www.olostep.com).
-It mirrors the ergonomics of the Python SDK described in the repository root README: discoverable namespaces, async-first design, stateful return objects, and rich helpers for batches, crawls, maps, and retrieval.

-> **Status**: Work in progress.
-The scaffolding is in place, but the HTTP workflows and iterators are still TODOs.

 ## Getting started